mrk21/neobundle-cmd/README.md

 #### clean

-This command will delete the vim plugins which is unused.
+This command will delete the Vim plugins which is unused.
 It equals the `:NeoBundleClean!` vim command.

 ```bash